mengxis/mengxis.github.io/index.md

 ## Hello!

-I am a Ph.D. student in Economics at the University of Pittsburgh.
-My research interests are in microeconomic theory with a focus on information and behavioral economics.
+I am a Ph.D. candidate in Economics at the University of Pittsburgh.
+I am primarily interested in Information Economics, Behavioral Economics, and Game Theory.
+My research scrutinizes the impact of limited knowledge or control over the information environment on communication and learning.

 {% include_relative _includes/workingpapers.md %}